 Barbara is the author of A Slow Curve as well as seven collections of poetry and three novels.
 Her most recent books are a collection of poetry and prose, Cities and Memory; a novel, Thirty Miles to Rosebud; a collection of object-sonnets, My Autobiography; and a book of interviews, Looking Up Harryette Mullen.
 Forthcoming is A Swift Passage.
 Barbara grew up in Detroit and has lived in New York City since 1983.
 She teaches for writers.com as well as Naropa University and Long Island University in Brooklyn, where she is Professor Emerita.

 Mittie is a name most people ask her to repeat more than twice.
 Babette refers to a stranger in a foreign land.
 Through traveling, repetition and mystery, she has found her home in San Miguel de Allende, Mexico.
-She’s the author of Aurora, forthcoming in 2013.
+She’s the author of Aurora.
 For more, visit her website: www.mittieroger.com.

 Nancy is a writer and professor in Denver, Colorado.
 Her first book, Live from Palestine, was nominated for a Colorado Book Award in 2004.
 She has an MFA in Creative Writing from the Jack Kerouac School of Disembodied Poetics.
 Searching for Suzi is her first novel.